laravel/docs/prompts.md

 });
 ```

 Fallbacks must be configured individually for each prompt class.
-The callback will receive an instance of the prompt class and must return an appropriate type for the prompt.
+The closure will receive an instance of the prompt class and must return an appropriate type for the prompt.